mdehoog/ember-data-has-many-query/README.md

 [`query`](http://emberjs.com/api/data/classes/DS.Store.html#method_query) function.
 This provides support for things like pagination and searching.

-However, `DS.hasMany` cannot be queried in the same way.
-This means pagination and searching are not supported with has-many relationships.
+However, `DS.hasMany` and `DS.belongsTo` cannot be queried in the same way.
+This means pagination and searching are not supported with has-many/belongs-to relationships.

-This addon provides a way to query has-many relationships.
+This addon provides a way to query has-many and belongs-to relationships.
 Currently the `DS.RESTAdapter` and the `DS.JSONAPIAdapter` are supported.

 ## Installation